nhtyy/uniswapx-sdk-rs/README.md

 A crate for consuming, and coordinating filler services for UniswapX orders.

-see `cargo book --open` to see the full docs
+see `cargo doc --open` to see the full docs

 The crate will have 3 main parts, api, server and core.